natalieagus/50002/docs/Software/k_stackandprocedures.md

 #### **Firstly**, Allocate some memory space for caller variables and instructions

-To allocate memory space for **global variables**, we can either:
+To allocate memory space for **global variables**, we can use any of the following methods (it's up to the **compiler** programmer's discretion):
-* Write them below all of the instructions
+1. Write them **below** all of the instructions
-* Write them above of all the instructions, but since `PC` starts at `0`, we can't execute "variables".
+2. Write them **above** of all the instructions, but since `PC` starts at `0`, we can't execute "variables".
 We need the first instruction to `BRANCH` to the address of the first line of instruction.
-* Use the `.` operator to load them at the desired memory location, e.g: `0x01B0`
+3. Use the `.` operator to load them at the desired memory location, e.g: `0x01B0`
 	* Define labels and its values
 	* Then, redirect the instruction back at address `0` using the `.` operator again